Nike-Inc/Elevate/README.md

 source 'ssh://git@stash.nikedev.com/ncps/nike-private-spec.git'
 source 'https://github.com/CocoaPods/Specs.git'

-pod 'Elevate', '~> 1.0.0'
+pod 'Elevate', '~> 1.0'
 ```

 ### Carthage

-[Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that automates the process of adding frameworks to your Cocoa application.
+[Carthage](https://github.com/Carthage/Carthage) is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.

 You can install Carthage with Homebrew using the following command: